 Note: After the completion of the migration, batches can be deleted (this can be done from Recipients > Migrations).

 The comprehensive hybrid migration process is essential for transitioning from Exchange 2013 to Office 365.
-However, it can be a lengthy and time-consuming endeavor.
-Successfully navigating this process can be challenging for non-technical users, making it advisable to consider third-party applications for a more efficient Exchange mailbox to Office 365 migration.
+However successfully navigating this process can be challenging for non-technical users, making it advisable to consider third-party applications for a more efficient Exchange mailbox to Office 365 migration.

-It is a powerful Exchange Migration tool that streamlines the seamless transfer of mailboxes between Exchange Servers or Office 365 environments.
-Packed with an array of advanced features, this tool simplifies every facet of the migration process.
+It is a powerful Exchange Migration is a robust software that streamlines the seamless transfer of mailboxes between Exchange Servers or Office 365 environments.
+Packed with advanced features, this tool simplifies every facet of the migration process.
 It kicks off with a comprehensive pre-migration analysis, smoothly migrates mailboxes and public folders along with their associated data, and ensures a seamless synchronization between the source and destination mailboxes, fostering a harmonious co-existence.

-To know how the tool actually works, follow the steps given below.
+To know how the tool works, follow the steps given below:

 1. Launch the software.
 Click Add Project, enter a name and click OK.